MagicLu550/jvav/README.md

 You can make any comments on grammar changes
 ## About Jvav
+Introduction: jvav was proposed by Zhang Haoyang and researched by many developers.
+At present, there are three versions of jvav, namely jvav se jvav ee jvav me, more than 114.514 million people use jvav, and more than 2.5 million companies use jvav to make websites.
+The game minacreft is developed using jvav

 Jvav is a very low performance programming language, its syntax is so bad, you can go to jvav.top to download a worse version,